Eriophorum viridicarinatum: Description

-This perennial sedge forms tufts of stiff, erect stems, sometimes just a single stem, and basal leaves up to 30 centimeters long.
+Eriophorum viridicarinatum is a perennial sedge that forms tufts of stiff, erect stems, sometimes just a single stem, and basal leaves up to 30 centimeters long.
 It grows from a rhizome.
 The inflorescence is accompanied by two to four leaflike bracts each a few centimeters long.
 There are up to 30 spikelets, increasing in size as the fruit develops, reaching 3 centimeters in length.
 Each flower has a tuft of white or brown bristles that are long and cottony, measuring up to 2.5 centimeters long.